Nitachaudhari/Nitachaudhari/README.md

-# Hello👋, I am Nita Pankaj Chaudhari
+# Hello, I am Nita Pankaj Chaudhari

 A Skilled Full-stack Web Developer with expertise in both front-end and back-end development.
 Proficient in **HTML, CSS, JavaScript, React.js** and **MongoDB**.
 I completed a comprehensive 1000+ hour full-stack web development program at **Masai School**, gaining hands-on experience through individual and collaborative projects.
 I am seeking an opportunity to apply my skills and grow in the field of web development.